 ISO Chickens are Truly Superchicks

 Some people call them ISA brown chickens and others call them ISO Chickens – but by either name, they are indeed ISO chickens – the Egg-Laying Superchick!
-This chicken is not actually a breed – but one that was developed for optimum egg production.
-You can easily get 300-350 eggs a year from this prolific Superchick.
+This chicken is not actually a breed – but one that was developed for high egg production.
+You can easily get lots of eggs – about 300-350 eggs a year from this prolific Superchick.
 They will start laying at about 5 months of age and continue until they are several years old.

 They’re pretty ordinary looking – but, boy can they lay those nice brown eggs.
 Not only that, but they have a nice temperament and like being around us humans.
 They’re a great choice if you have kids that like to play with them.